iyobo/jollofjs/packages/isvalid/README.md

   - `keyPath` is an array indicating the key path in the data where the error occured.
   - `schema` is the schema that failed to validate.
   - `validator` is the name of the validator that failed.

-## Type Shortcuts

-Some types can be specified using shortcuts.
-Instead of specifying the type, you just use the type.
-This works with objects and arrays.

-In the above simple example we used the object shortcut and should have looked like this if we hadn't.

-    isvalid(somedata, {
-        type: Object,
-        schema: {
-            'user': { type: String, required: true }, 'pass': { type: String, required: true }
-        }
-    }, ...);

-### Object Shortcuts

-Object shortcuts are used like this:

-    {
-        "user": { type: String }
-    }

-and is in fact the same as this:

-    {
-        type: Object,
-        schema: {
-        	"user": { type: String }
-        }
-    }

-Which means that data should be an object with a `user` field of the type `String`.

-### Array Shortcuts

-The same goes for arrays:

-    [
-        { type: String }
-    ]

-is essentially the same as:

-    {
-        type: Array,
-        schema: { type: String }
-    }

-Which means the data must be an array of strings.

 ## Supported Types